melo601/YoutubeVancet/README.md

 **YouTube Vanced root variant [Magisk Module]**

-> **Tips**: If module script not working, try extract the base.apk or youtube.apk from the zip and install it manually, then try again
+> **Tips**: If module script not working, try extract the base.apk or youtube.apk from the zip and install it manually, then try again.

+Notice : Root variant does not have buffering issue, so use 18.01.38 highly recommend!

 [Download Magisk Module YouTube Vanced 18.01.38 Black](https://github.com/cuynu/ytvanced/releases/download/18.01.38/YouTube.Vanced.v18.01.38_Black_MagiskModule.zip)